sjmisina/Credit_Risk_Analysis/README.md

 - **F1 score** is a simplified measure of model performance.
 It is a weighted harmonic mean of _precision_ and _recall_
   - _**Precision**_ is the ability of a classifier not to label an instance positive that is actually negative
   - _**Recall**_ is the ability of a model to find all positive instances
 -  **Processing time** is taken into consideration as the models all run at different rates of speed.
-This factor will be important when large-scale processing and in considering service level expectation
+This factor will be important when processing on a large-scale and considering service level expectations

 #### Performance Metrics
 We have chosen six models for comparison.
 The results for each present on a scale of 0 to 1.
 Closer to one indicates better performance in the testing environment.